Giants vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 - In eight games as the underdog over the last 10 matchups, the Giants have a record of 7-1.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total seven times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Giants and their foes are 6-4-0 when it comes to hitting the over.

-- The past 10 Giants matchups have not had a runline set by oddsmakers.

 Explore More About This Game